Got a bad medical diagnosis and need a wheelchair-friendly home?

 The trend now is for walk-in showers that are already handicap accessible, except for a few grab bars and a shower seat.
 I was fortunate enough to design my own bathroom and I made sure the whole space was wheelchair-friendly.
 Transfer into a shower needs the standard minimum 36” access.

-Grab bar installations at sitting, and standing heights can substitute for longer, angled grab bars that accommodate both positions.
+Grab bar installations at a sitting, and standing heights can substitute for longer, angled grab bars that accommodate both positions.
 In many cases, more substantial renovations may be necessary.

 Walk-in tubs are designed so users enter the tub without climbing over sidewalls.
 Instead, the user enters when the tub is empty, the tub fills, and the self-sealing door keeps the water in the tub.
 Keep faucet controls handy for the user.